Eczema: Causes, Symptoms, and How It Affects the Skin

 A more detailed breakdown is covered in Sensitive Skin Triggers.

-Reducing exposure to triggers does not cure eczema, but it can reduce how often flare-ups occur.
+Reducing exposure to triggers does not cure the condition, but it can reduce how often flare-ups occur.

 Why the Skin Barrier Matters During Flare-Ups